-Taculty members are responsible for the grading and Paculty members are responsible to the evaluating of the student's work in each course.
+Paculty members are responsible for the grading and evaluating of the student's work in each course.
 Grades are recorded at the end of each trimester.
 The professor reports grades for all students in his/her classes to the Dean of Academic Affairs one week after the trimester has ended.
 All work is evaluated by a letter grade to which points are assigned.
 All written and oral class assignments are evaluated according to the Grading System below.